Closed

 Activities funded

-- Development and implementation of Indigenous community safety plans tailored to local needs.
+- Development of Indigenous community safety plans.

-- Creation and delivery of projects offering alternatives to incarceration for Indigenous offenders.
+- Reintegration support projects for Indigenous offenders.

 Eligibility